Zivildienst in Austria

 The Zivildienst (German, translated verbatim to "Civilian Service", but "compulsory paid community service" is more contextually equivalent) is the mandatory alternative service (Wehrersatzdienst) for conscientious objectors of the national military service in the Austrian Armed Forces.
 Officially called Zivildienstleistender (ZDL) or Zivildiener it is common to call them Zivi.

 Since 1975, drafted men may refuse the military service on conscientious reasons and serve in the compulsory alternative community service instead.
 This generally involves work in social services like hospitals, youth organisations, nursing homes, rescue services, emergency medical services, and care of the disabled.
 The service usually lasts nine months.
 About more than 40% of the drafted male citizens in Austria choose this option by declaring a conflict of conscience.

 There is no conscription for women, therefore women are not obliged to serve as Zivildiener, substituting for the still extant draft.
-Austrian women do, however, volunteer for the FSJ filling gaps created by a service demand that is outpacing the supply of Zivis.
+Austrian women do, however, volunteer for the FSJ filling gaps.